averagejoe77/arcane-warding/README.md

 - **Token HUD**: You can enable bars on your token and set one of them to the arcane ward's hp value.
 This bar will be the blue-ish colored one
 - **Chat Notifications**: Displays chat messages on activation, damage absorbed, healing, and long resting, along with some added "flavor" in the messages.
 If chat bubbles are enabled, you will also get some entertaining responses from the token that is being attacked.
-- **Dialog Prompts**: Asks if player wants to create the ward when casting an Abjuration spell for the first time.
+- **Dialog Prompts**: Asks if player wants to create the ward when casting an Abjuration spell for the first time

 ## Usage